Back to Alaska

 Plain English Breakdown

-This act allows certain state troopers hired after June 30, 2006, who were previously part of the defined contribution plan to switch to a defined benefit retirement plan within 90 days of this act taking effect.
+This law allows certain Alaska state troopers hired after June 30, 2006, who are currently in a defined contribution plan to make a one-time election to switch to the defined benefit retirement plan.

 What This Bill Does